Dressing Room / Locker Room Monitoring

 Safety Rules and Regulations

-• Players are not permitted on the ice if there is no authorized coach or on-ice help
+- Players are not permitted on the ice if there is no authorized coach or on-ice help in attendance.

-• When on the ice for practices and games, please make sure all bench doors are
+- When on the ice for practices and games, please make sure all bench doors are closed.

 The Hockey Canada Safety Program utilizes a proactive, preventative, common sense approach to keeping our children safe.
 The goal of the program is for the safety people to implement effective risk management programs with their own teams where player safety is the first priority at all times, both on and off the ice.